 Automatic Timed Cat Feeder with Voice Recorder

-I wrote a post that goes into more detail about the benefits of having this convenient pet feeder in your house — especially if you have to take an extended trip away from your cats.
+I wrote a post that goes into more detail about the benefits of having a convenient talking pet feeder in your house — especially if you have to take an extended trip away from your cats.
 This cat feeder distributes food at specific times of days (set by you), with just the right portion (also set by you), and also calls them to the bowl with your prerecorded voice.
 See the full details here.

 Cat Watering Bowl with Microban